Dan503/time-input-polyfill/README.md

 If this isn't working for you, you can prevent the auto-swap functionality by setting `$input.polyfill.autoSwap = false`.
 You can access the current input value in 24 hour time format by reading the `data-value` attribute.

 You can also switch the `$input` manually to 24 hour time using `$input.polyfill.swap()`.
 The polyfill does not function properly at the moment while running in 24 hour time.
 24 hour time is only meant to be used as a means of submitting correct values to forms.
-It is not intended to be used as a permanent mode (at least not yet).
+It is not intended to be used as a permanent mode.

 ### You must call `$input.polyfill.update()` on dynamic inputs